 Grayware comes in many forms, including:

-- Adware.
 These programs provide advertisers the ability to send targeted advertising to you based on your interests.

-- Spyware.
-This particular type of grayware can monitor your activities and keystrokes to harvest your personal information and send it to advertisers or other entities that could use it to either profit from you or to commit cybercrime.
+Spyware is a type of grayware can monitor your activities and keystrokes to harvest your personal information and send it to advertisers or other entities that could use it to either profit from you or to commit cybercrime.

-- Worms.
 A malicious computer program that works by spreading itself across a network of computers.
 Worms differ from viruses because they don’t need to attach themselves to any executable file or program to work.
 In other words, “they are self-activating,” said Osima.

-- Trojans.
 Any kind of malware or virus programmed which disguises itself as legitimate software is a trojan.
 The average user might see such a program on their computer and believe it’s there for a valid reason, “when in reality, it’s simply malicious software,” said Osima.

-- Ransomware.
 Malicious software of any kind that takes control of your device, locks it up and threatens destruction of your data unless you pay up is called ransomware.
 “These types of malicious exploits have really exploded in recent times,” said Osima, “and there have been instances where whole governments or corporate networks have been taken over by such programs.”
 The infiltration of computer systems in 22 municipalities in Texas is just one recent example involving this attack.

 How can I protect myself from grayware?